-MMBB’s disability benefits are administered by Aetna.
-Should you become disabled, call Aetna’s 24-hour Disability Reporting and Information Line toll free at 877.889.0242.
+MMBB’s disability benefits are administered by The Hartford.
+Should you become disabled, call the MMBB Disability Reporting and Information Line offered by The Hartford toll-free at 877.889.0242.

 You have disability income protection if your employer is paying premiums for you to the Comprehensive Plan.
 Benefits begin if you are unable to work as a result of an eligible disabling condition for more than three consecutive months.

 If you file a claim for disability during your first year of plan membership or reinstatement, your claim will be denied if your disability results from a condition that existed at the time of enrollment or reinstatement.

 At no cost to you, your disability benefits:

 Retirement Plan contributions paid on your behalf by your employer will continue, and will be paid by MMBB Financial Services while you are on disability.
 Contributions are based on your annual pre-disability compensation.

 Contributions the plan makes for you while you are disabled are available to you in retirement, paid as an annuity.
 These amounts are not available for loans or withdrawals.